Finance and Lending Jargon – Terminology.

 This is money borrowed that needs to be paid back to the lender

 When you apply for a loan the lender will check your credit history, including any previous loans and credit cards you have applied for, any history of bad-debt or bankruptcy etc. They may also ask other questions such as whether you have been in arrears on other loans or whether you have ever exceeded your credit card limit.

 The maximum amount a borrower can use at any time.

 Lenders take into account a person’s credit rating when assessing a loan application.
 Credit ratings are provided by a specialist agency that examines a person’s financial history and whether debt obligations are met.
 The top rank is AAA, the bottom is a D.

-Type of a lending institutions originating from co-operative groups sharing a common bond.
+Type of lending institutions originating from co-operative groups sharing a common bond.
 They offer savings and loans accounts.

 A party to whom money is owed.